Shaina Magdayao: 2011–2023: Critical acclaim

 The following year, Magdayao returned to Kapamilya Gold afternoon block through the drama The Better Half.
-According to Kantar Media, the series registered its highest national TV rating of 18.3% in September 8, 2017, beating its timeslot rival Haplos with only 13.7%.
+According to Kantar Media, the series registered its highest national TV rating of 18.3% on September 8, 2017, beating its timeslot rival Haplos with only 13.7%.
 In 2018, Magdayao starred in the action drama Asintado with Julia Montes, Paulo Avelino and Aljur Abrenica.
 The show drew consistent viewership on throughout its run and achieved its highest TV rating of 19.9% in its finale episode, beating its timeslot rival My Special Tatay with only 11%.
 For her performance, she received a nomination for Best Drama Supporting Actress at the PMPC Star Awards for Television.
 The same year, she played Lorena Haniway in Lav Diaz's acclaimed Season of the Devil.
 Magdayao has represented the film in numerous film festivals around the world such as Tokyo International Film Festival, Berlin International Film Festival, and Festival Internacional de Cine Cartagena de Indias.
 For her performance, she received a nomination for Best Supporting Actress at the FAMAS Award.

 In 2019, Magdayao reunited with director Lauv Diaz in the dystopian drama film The Halt.
-The film premiered at the Cannes Film Festival in May 22, 2019 and was only one of the two other Asian films selected to compete at the festival.
+The film premiered at the Cannes Film Festival on May 22, 2019, and was only one of the two other Asian films selected to compete at the festival.
 She returned to television through the daytime drama Nang Ngumiti ang Langit.
 In late 2019, Magdayao starred in the horror series The Haunted with Jake Cuenca and Denise Laurel.
 According to Kantar Media, the show achieved its highest TV rating of 24%, ahead of its timeslot rival Daig Kayo ng Lola Ko with 21.8%.
-In 2020, Magdayao reunited with Coco Martin in the action drama Ang Probinsyano.
+In 2020, Magdayao reunited with Coco Martin in the action drama Ang Probinsyano, where her role was initially intended as guest but was later extended until the show's finale.
 The same year, she reprised her role as Gabby in the prequel Four Sisters Before the Wedding in a cameo appearance.
 In December 2022, Magdayao returned to the musical variety show ASAP after eight years.
-A mainstay of the show, she had dance segments such as “Supah Dance” and “MASH” with Maja Salvador.
+A mainstay of the show, she had dance segments such as "Supah Dance" and "MASH" with Maja Salvador.
 Magdayao appeared in two films in 2023.
 She played as Esmeralda Stuart in Lauv Diaz's Essential Truths of the Lake which premiered at the Locarno International Film Festival in Switzerland.
 She next played a supporting role in Brillante Mendoza' s Apag.
 The film competed at the first ever Summer Metro Manila Film Festival.
-In October 2023, she made a guest appearance in the romantic drama Can't Buy Me Love where she played the mother of Belle Mariano' s character.
+In October 2023, she made a guest appearance in the romantic drama Can't Buy Me Love where she played the mother of Belle Mariano' s character, Divine Almazan.